Skip to main content

 Overview

 Anam’s tool calling system enables AI personas to perform actions beyond conversation.
-During a session, the LLM can intelligently decide when to invoke tools based on user intent, making your personas capable of:
+During a session, the LLM can decide when to invoke tools based on user intent, making your personas capable of:

 • Triggering client-side actions (opening modals, redirecting pages, updating UI)